-The water source will be from community cistern.
+The water source will be from a community cistern.
 The homeowners will be contributing to a community cistern fund.
-The house is also required to have an internal sprinkling system.
-Contact the Nederland Fire Protection District (303-258-9161) for more information and specific details.
+This structure is also required to have an internal sprinkler system.
+There is also a seasonal creek that runs behind the structure.
+Contact the Boulder Mountain Fire Protection District (303-440-0235) for more information and specific details.